adobe/acc-js-sdk/README.md

 * `stack` the stack trace
 * `statusCode` a HTTP status code.
 In case of a SOAP fault, the status code will be 500
 * `errorCode` the Campaign error code if one is available (ex: XSV-350013)
-* `soapCall` the SOAP call which caused the error.
+* `methodCall` the SOAP call which caused the error.
 It will contain the following attributes
+    * `type` the type of the API call ("SOAP" or "HTTP")
-    * `urn` the SOAP call URN, i.e. the schema id
+    * `urn` the SOAP call URN, i.e. the schema id.
+Will be empty for HTTP methods
-    * `methodName` the name of the SOAP method
+    * `methodName` the name of the SOAP method.
+For HTTP methods, the query path
-    * `request` the raw SOAP request, as text
+    * `request` the raw SOAP request, as text.
+For HTTP requests, this is an option object containing details about the request
-    * `response` the raw SOAP response, as text
+    * `response` the raw SOAP/HTTP response, as text
 * `faultCode` for SOAP faults, the Campaign error code
 * `faultString` the error message
 * `detail` optional additional details about the error